URGENT CARE

 Dental Emergency

 A dental emergency can happen unexpectedly and often causes significant pain or discomfort.
-Whether it’s a broken tooth, severe toothache, or an injury to the mouth, prompt treatment is essential to prevent complications and protect your oral health.
+Whether it’s a broken tooth, severe toothache, or mouth injury, prompt emergency dental care is essential to prevent complications and protect your oral health.

 DENTAL EMERGENCIES